FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 At a news conference in Johannesburg, sports minister Fikile Mbalula confirmed the payment to Warner during the bid process but denied it was a bribe.
 Mbalula said the cash was intended for football development in the Caribbean.

-Valcke said on Wednesday he was not guilty of corrupt practice relating to the payment and he saw no reason to resign.
+Valcke said on Wednesday he was not guilty of corrupt practise relating to the payment and he saw no reason to resign.

 Blatter announced his decision to step down six days after police raided a hotel in Zurich and arrested several FIFA officials, and four days after he was re-elected to a fifth term.
 Blatter has not been charged and FIFA did not respond to a request for comment on his being under investigation.